FernandoH-G/FlipRoll/README.md

 The application will determine who is a winner via the flip of a coin.

 ## Tech Goals
-+ Utilize Material Design Components to make an aesthetically appealing UI.
-+ Fully use Kotlin to create error free/resistant application.
-+ Utilize room database to store historical data.
 + Single Screen.
++ Motion Layout - Implement motion views.
++ Room Database - Utilize to store historical data.
++ Material Design Components - Utilize MDC to make an aesthetically appealing UI.
++ Kotlin - Fully use the language to create error free/resistant application.

 ## Academic Goals
 + Create a non white BG app that looks really nice.
 Flat style design.
 Very visually appealing.